DiamondLightSource/atip/virtac/README.rst

 ----------

 You can run the virtual accelerator in any ring mode that is supported by Pytac; currently 'VMX', 'VMXSP', and 'DIAD'.
-The ring mode can be passed as an command line argument to ``start-virtac``, if it is not passed in that manner then it can be configured by changing the ``RINGMODE`` environment variable, if that is not set then the ring mode PV ``SR-CS-RING-01:MODE`` is checked, if
+The ring mode can be passed as a command line argument to ``start-virtac``, if it is not passed in that manner then it can be configured by changing the ``RINGMODE`` environment variable, if that is not set then the ring mode PV ``SR-CS-RING-01:MODE`` is checked, if